tomeko/rokurunner/README.md

  ## Use cases

- Simple:
+ *Simple:*

  - Launch a channel (other than the ones built into your remote)
- - Launch a channel and automatically select to some specific or random content
+ - Launch a channel and automatically select some specific or random content
  - Set a sleep timer (if your Roku device supports power-off via remote)
  - more to come

-Advanced:
+*Advanced:*

  - Hook up generated endpoints to other automated services (e.g. Google Home, Alexa, etc.)
  - Hook up generated endpoints to IOT devices (e.g. IR bridge, lights, etc.)